md97331/FairShare/README.md

 ## Overview

-Fair Share is a mobile application designed to mak splitting bills among friends easy and efficient.
+Fair Share is a mobile application designed to make splitting bills among friends easy and efficient.
 The app provides a seamless way to scan, process, and split expenses, reducing manual calculations and improving financial management.
 Built with React Native, Node.js, Firebase and OpenAI.
 Fair Share ensures a smooth user experience on both Android and IOS platform.

 # Demo